debasishdash01/os-assignment/README.md

  - Finally, you must include sem create calls in suitable places to create and initialize the semaphores.
  - Use sem create() calls show the intial semaphore value for each newly created semaphore.
  - Do not use any synchronization primitives or techniques other than sempahores.
- - code.c is the main file which achieve the goal. without_sem.c is used to illustrate the problem which arises when we don't use semaphores
+ - <em>code.c is the main file which achieve the goal. without_sem.c is used to illustrate the problem which arises when we don't use semaphores</em>
 ## Requirements
  - `gcc compiler`